 What if I want to sell my car and get another?

 Assuming the HP tenure has not ended, when you wish to switch cars, you will first have to fully settle the Hire Purchase outstanding amount with the bank before selling or trading in for the next car.
 Why?
 Because only when you have settled all outstanding amounts are you the full legal owner of the vehicle – then you have the right to all amounts due to you from the sale, or trade in, of the vehicle.
 Do not worry, this is usually an easy process when the car distributorship, or a company like SG Cash N Cars, takes care of it for you.

 How do they calculate what amount I need to pay to settle my loan?

 You are probably wondering if the settlement amount is equal to the monthly repayment amount multiplied by the number of remaining months of the loan.
 No it is not, although you can probably use that as an estimate of what you need to pay for a simple financial working to decide on whether to sell and go to the next car.

 Most banks regulated by MAS (I cannot say the same for all small finance companies or even money lenders) use something called the Rule of 78 for calculation of the full settlement amount.
 The good news for you is that there is an interest rebate you are supposed to get for settling the loan early, however, some banks retain a portion of this interest rebate and levy additional charges for early settlement.

 I still want to know…

-Feel free to contact us using the forms on the right of this page if you have a car loan you want to settle or do a financial transaction related to your car.
+Feel free to contact us using the contact form on the right of this page if you have a car loan you want to settle or do a financial transaction related to your car.
+Or click on the WhatsApp button.
 We will get back to you shortly.
-Or feel free to call 92782880 during office hours Mondays to Fridays.
+Also, feel free to call 92782880 during office hours Mondays to Fridays.